catppuccin/starship/README.md

 }
 ```

 2. Rebuild your configuration.
-There should be an error about the invalid checksum.
+There should be an error about the invalid checksum
-3. Paste the sha256 checksum from the error message into the `sha256` field.
+3. Paste the sha256 checksum from the error message into the `sha256` field
-4. Rebuild again.
+4. Rebuild again

 ## 💝 Thanks to